moksamedia/mrgadget-gradle-plugin/README.md

 # Installation

-The plugin can be used in a couple ways.

-First, the 'mrgadget-plugin.gradle' file can be applied directly:
+The 'mrgadget-plugin.gradle' file can be applied directly:

 	apply from: 'https://raw.github.com/moksamedia/mrgadget-gradle-plugin/master/mrgadget-plugin.gradle'